jadecobra/python_tdd_exercises/source/truth_table/binary_operations/binary_operations_5.rst

   :red:`soil is wet`      :red:`NOT rain`        :red:`DO NOT WATER`
   ======================  =====================  =====================

-  :red:`DO NOT WATER`.
+  :red:`DO NOT WATER` always.
 I never water, survival of the fittest.

 * :ref:`logical_conjunction<test_logical_conjunction>`: ``return first and second``